- By Raju Kumar

 Drunk Driving: In case of drunk driving, which causes death, the accused can be charged under Section 106 of the BNS, 2023, which deals with causing death by rash or negligent acts.

-Rights Against Being Terminated By Company: The Industrial Disputes Act, 1947 applies to businesses with 100 or more employees.
-Section 25F which provides the employee with one month’s notice or wages equivalent to 15 days for each year of service.
+Rights Against Being Terminated By Company: The Industrial Disputes Act, 1947, applies to businesses with 100 or more employees.
+Section 25F provides the employee with one month’s notice or wages equivalent to 15 days for each year of service.

-Obscene Messages: Under Section 296 of the Bharatiya Nyaya Sanhita (BNS), performing an obscene act in a public place or singing/reciting obscene songs, ballads, or words in or near a public place to the annoyance of others is a criminal offense.
-The punishment for this offense can be imprisonment for up to three months, a fine of up to ₹1,000, or both
+Obscene Messages: Under Section 296 of the Bharatiya Nyaya Sanhita (BNS), performing an obscene act in a public place or singing/reciting obscene songs, ballads, or words in or near a public place to the annoyance of others is a criminal offence.
+The punishment for this offence can be imprisonment for up to three months, a fine of up to Rs 1,000, or both

 Obscene Online Messages: If someone sends you obscene online messages, you can apply your legal right to take action under laws like Section 67 of the Information Technology Act, 2000, and Section 292.